vijayalakshmi44/Altium-ADC-Board/README.md

 # Altium-ADC-Board
 ADC Board PCB Design in Altium with Complete project files
-# Class-D Amplifier Board Design
+# Class-D Amplifier Board

 ## Overview

-This repository showcases the design of a Class-D amplifier board utilizing Texas Instruments' TPA3130D2DAPR 2x15W Class-D amplifier IC.
-The project was developed using Altium Designer 22 and is based on the schematic design presented in Phil's Lab tutorial. :contentReference[oaicite:0]{index=0}
+This project involves the design of a Class-D amplifier PCB utilizing Texas Instruments' TPA3130D2DAPR 2x15W Class-D amplifier IC.
+The PCB was designed using Altium Designer 22, based on the schematic provided in Phil's Lab tutorial ([youtube.com](https://www.youtube.com/watch?v=wCYNTt5krDM&utm_source=chatgpt.com)).

 ## Project Highlights

-- **PCB Specifications**:
-  - **Layers**: 2-layer board with 1 reference layer
+- **2-Layer PCB Design**: Designed a 2-layer board with a dedicated ground reference plane for improved signal integrity and noise reduction.
-  - **Material**: FR4 with 1.6mm thickness
+- **Material Specifications**: Utilized FR4 material with a thickness of 1.6mm.

-- **Design Considerations**:
-  - All component libraries were meticulously extracted and verified against their respective datasheets, adhering to IPC standards.
+- **Library Management**: Extracted and refined all component libraries in accordance with datasheet specifications and IPC standards.
-  - Design Rule Checks (DRC) were thoroughly conducted to ensure compliance with IPC guidelines.
+- **Design Rule Compliance**: Ensured all design rules were meticulously followed as per IPC guidelines.

-- **Deliverables**:
-  - Comprehensive Gerber files
-  - Automated assembly files

-## About the Designer

-I am a dedicated PCB Design Engineer with a strong foundation in electrical and electronic engineering.
-My expertise encompasses PCB design, signal integrity analysis, and proficiency with industry-standard tools like Altium Designer.
-I am committed to continuous learning and staying abreast of the latest advancements in PCB design and manufacturing.

-For a detailed overview of my professional background and other projects, please visit my [LinkedIn profile](https://www.linkedin.com/in/vijayalakshmi-m-542050314).
+- **Manufacturing Outputs**: Generated comprehensive Gerber files and automated assembly files to facilitate seamless manufacturing and assembly processes.

+## Repository Contents

+- `Schematic.pdf`: Detailed schematic of the Class-D amplifier circuit.
+- `BOM.xlsx`: Bill of materials listing all components used in the design.
+- `PCB.pdf`: Report detailing the PCB stack-up and layer information.
+- `Altium/`: Directory containing Altium Designer project files, including schematics and PCB layout.
+- `CHANGELOG.md`: Documentation of changes and updates made throughout the project.
+- `LICENSE`: License information for the project.

+## Tools Used

+- **PCB Design Software**: Altium Designer 22

 ## Acknowledgments

-Special thanks to Phil's Lab for the insightful tutorial that served as the foundation for this project. :contentReference[oaicite:1]{index=1}

-## Disclaimer

-The schematic design utilized in this project is sourced from Phil's Lab tutorial and is intended for educational and demonstration purposes.
-All design files and outputs in this repository are original and were created based on the referenced schematic.
+The schematic design for this project was adapted from Phil's Lab tutorial on Class-D audio amplifier hardware design ([youtube.com](https://www.youtube.com/watch?v=wCYNTt5krDM&utm_source=chatgpt.com)).

+## About Me

+I am a PCB design engineer with a focus on creating efficient and reliable electronic designs.
+For more about my professional background, please visit my LinkedIn profile: [Vijayalakshmi M](https://www.linkedin.com/in/vijayalakshmi-m-542050314).

+## License

+This project is licensed under the [MIT License](LICENSE).

+---

+*Note: This project is intended for educational and demonstration purposes.
+The schematic design credits go to Phil's Lab.*